 We can provide homes that are “accessible” for those with special needs.
 If you are interested in such a home, Salem Manufactured Homes’ friendly and experienced staff will help you order a home with the accessible features you desire, such as extra-wide halls and doorways, accessible counters and appliances, and specially equipped bathrooms.

 Will A Manufactured Home Appreciate In Value?

 Generally, a home is a great investment.
 Appreciation on any home -either site-built or manufactured – is affected by the same factors: the desirability and stability of the community, supply and demand for homes in the local market, and maintenance and upkeep of the home.
 When properly installed and maintained, today’s manufactured homes will appreciate the same as surrounding site-built homes.

-Pine Grove Homes are covered by our 12-month Warranty, the very best in the industry.
-It’s our way of showing you how much we believe in the quality we build into every Pine Grove Home.
+All of our homes are covered by our 12-month Warranty, the very best in the industry.
+It’s our way of showing you how much we believe in the quality we build into every home.
 Our warranty gives new homeowners the assurance that comes from working with a company with more than six decades of building.

-Manufacturing defects reported to Pine Grove within 12 months will be corrected without charge and within reasonable time.
+Manufacturing defects reported to Salem Manufactured Homes within 12 months will be corrected without charge and within reasonable time.
 The warranty period begins on the date you take possession of your new home.